radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

 # Using the Server Control Panel

 The Server Control Panel allows RadiantOne administrators to configure and monitor a specific RadiantOne node.
-If a cluster is deployed, all nodes can be monitored and some aspects can be managed from the Main Control Panel.
-However, there are some configurations that must be managed separately for each node like server certificates.

-Node/server specific configuration is managed from the Server Control Panel.
-The Server Control Panel associated with each RadiantOne server can be launched from the Dashboard tab of the Main Control Panel.

 The configuration and monitoring features described in this section are applicable to the Server Control Panel.
 Configuration and monitoring features associated with the Main Control Panel are described [here](radiantone-control-panels#using-the-main-control-panel).